Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have a website hosted on App Engine standard environment.
 You want 1% of your users to see a new test version of the website.
 You want to minimize complexity.

-- [ ] Deploy the new version in the same application and use the –migrate option.
+- [ ] Deploy the new version in the same application and use the –-migrate option.
-- [x] Deploy the new version in the same application and use the –splits option to give a weight of 99 to the current version and a weight of 1 to the new version.
+- [x] Deploy the new version in the same application and use the –-splits option to give a weight of 99 to the current version and a weight of 1 to the new version.
 - [ ] Create a new App Engine application in the same project.
 Deploy the new version in that application.
 Use the App Engine library to proxy 1% of the requests to the new version.
 - [ ] Create a new App Engine application in the same project.
 Deploy the new version in that application.
 Configure your network load balancer to send 1% of the traffic to that new application.